 • Main purpose to introduce care home residents to the benefits of computers and information technology to keep in touch with friends, family, their interests and hobbies.

-• Specially trained Moose volunteers make weekly visits to six care homes and provide stimulation by helping residents to use emails, the Internet and Skype.
+• Specially trained Moose volunteers make weekly visits to five care homes and provide stimulation by helping residents to use emails, the Internet and Skype.

 • Approach is not to run computer classes as such, but to explore what access to the new technology can offer on an individual basis.

 • Some residents manage to type their own emails whilst others can take part in Skype calls to family set up by Moose volunteers.

 • Moose volunteers also run group sessions involving quizzes and sing songs, others help residents make cards and calendars on the computer.